crazy-max/CwsSession/README.md

     'root',                   // database user name.
     '',                       // database password.
     null,                     // database port.
+Leave empty if your are not sure. null,                     // database charset to use.
 Leave empty if your are not sure.
     CWSSESSION_DBDRIVER_MYSQL // PDO driver to use (if you choose the CWSSESSION_DBEXT_PDO database extension).
 Default CWSSESSION_DBDRIVER_MYSQL.
 );